|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-If you want to experiment with deep fried turkey this is a great recipe to start out with.
-You won't need all the oil or commitment for a 3 or 4-pound turkey breast, but will still have a great fried turkey.
-On the plus side, you can prepare this dish any time of the year and not only for special occasions and fall holidays.
-However, this dish is also perfect for small gatherings during the holidays.
+If you want to experiment with deep-fried turkey, a turkey breast is a great recipe to start out with.
+You won't need all the oil or commitment as you would for a whole turkey but will still have juicy meat and golden, crispy skin.
+It is also easy enough that you can prepare this dish any time of the year and not just for special occasions and Thanksgiving.
+However, this dish is perfect for small gatherings during the holidays.

 Gather the ingredients.